What if playing a game on your phone could help scientists understand how diseases spread—and even prevent the next pandemic?

 Upcoming Event

-Epigames at PSI ConferenceQuestions/Concerns?
+Veterinary Science at Murdoch UniversityQuestions/Concerns?
 Please feel free to contact the Principal Investigator, Dr. Andres Colubri (Andres.Colubri@umassmed.edu)